Stanley Stewart Davis

+Early life and education

 Davis was born in Warwick, England.
 He obtained his bachelor's degree in pharmacy from the School of Pharmacy at the University of London in 1964.
 He remained at the same university to study for a PhD in colloid science (1967).

+Academic career

 In 1966 he was appointed assistant lecturer in pharmaceutics and then to lecturer in 1967.
 He was awarded his Doctor of Science degree (higher doctorate) in 1982.
 In 1968 he was awarded a one-year Fulbright Scholarship to undertake postdoctoral studies with Takeru Higuchi at the University of Kansas, US, in the field of solution thermodynamics.

 In 1970 he moved to the University of Aston in Birmingham as senior lecturer and head of the pharmaceutics section.
 Here, he built up an active research group in drug delivery systems.
 Davis took the position of Lord Trent Professor of Pharmacy at the University of Nottingham in 1975, where he ran a large research group, studying novel drug delivery systems.
 Topics of research have included drug targeting (with particular emphasis on colloidal carriers), transmucosal delivery, oral and parenteral systems for controlled release and product evaluation through gamma scintigraphy.
 He became an emeritus professor in 2003.